-NOTES: The word "came" in 1:17 comes from the Greek word gínomai-"grace and truth came through Jesus."
+NOTES: The word "came" in verse 17 comes from the Greek word ginomai and is well translated.
 John is not telling us that the Old Testament Law was bad or without grace and truth.
 He is simply stating that Jesus was a far superior revelation of grace and truth than the Law given through Moses could ever be.

 (2) John 14:6